-- 1) Sealing penetration flashings with sheet membranes or reinforced liquid membrane flashing should be considered impractical before pourable sealant pockets are used. - 2) When pourable sealant pockets are considered the last resort to seal a penetration, - 1) the penetration surfaces must be properly prepared following the sealant manufacturer's instructions, to ensure a good bond between the penetration and the sealant. - 2) sealant pockets must be - 1) at least 50 mm (2") deep. - 2) large enough to provide at least 25 mm (1") of fillable space on all sides of the penetration. - 3) crowned with sealant to shed water. - 3) only the membrane manufacturer's approved proprietary UV-stable urethane-based structural sealants may be used to fill sealant pockets. - 4) sealant pockets must be sealed to the roof membrane. - 5) a site-formed non-bituminous flexible roof membrane storm collar must be fitted and secure it to the penetration with stainless steel clamps.
+- 1) When pourable sealant pockets are considered as the last resort to seal a penetration, - 1) the penetration surfaces must be properly prepared following the sealant manufacturer's instructions, to ensure a good bond between the penetration and the sealant. - 2) unless exceeded by the published instructions of the manufacturer, sealant pockets must be - 1) cleaned and primed. - 2) at least 50 mm (2") deep. - 3) large enough to provide at least 25 mm (1") of fillable space on all sides of the penetration. - 4) crowned with sealant to shed water. - 3) only the membrane manufacturer's approved proprietary UV-stable urethane-based structural sealants may be used to fill sealant pockets. - 4) sealant pockets must be sealed to the roof membrane. - 5) a site-formed non-bituminous flexible roof membrane storm collar must be fitted and secure it to the penetration with stainless steel clamps.